memorial day, USA flag in front of New York

 14+ Fun Things to Do This Memorial Day Weekend in NYC

-Celebrate the unofficial start of summer in New York for Memorial Day weekend
+Celebrate the unofficial start of summer in New York for Memorial Day weekend.

 From skyline views to sunny parks, museums, and memorials, there's something to suit every visitor this holiday.
 If you’re looking for New York Memorial Day weekend ideas, check out some of these local activities and fun things to do in NYC in May, including...

-• Visit world-famous art museums
+• World-famous museums

 • Seeing the city from the water

-• Tour the iconic Yankee Stadium
+• The iconic Yankee Stadium

 • Picnic in the sun at Central Park